-\item \code{Sensitivity}: This function estimates the sensitivity of the target model against \tool's mutations on the initial states, which will be detailed in \S~\ref{subsec:design-robust}.
-A larger sensitivity indicates that the model becomes less robust (a good indicator for testing) with respect to mutated initial states.
+\item \code{Sensitivity} estimates the sensitivity of the target model against \tool's mutations on the initial states (see \S~\ref{subsec:design-robust}).
+A larger sensitivity indicates that the model becomes less robust (a good indicator for testing) w.r.t.~the mutated initial states.
 This is comparable to estimating seed energy in software fuzzing~\cite{bohme2017coverage,7985706}.